 • Although listed as a species of Least Concern on the IUCN Red List, the Red billed Tropicbird global population trend is in decline.
 There are thought to be between 16 and 30 thousand mature adults alive today - a considerable percentage of which are found at Galapagos.
 The fact that they lay just one egg per clutch means that possible population increase is a slow process.
 Their clumsiness on land can also leave them vulnerable to predation - invasive species such as cats and rats are more than happy to dine on Tropicbird eggs.

 If you enjoyed this post, then check out more information about Galapagos Bird species.

-In conclusion, few Galapagos birds can claim to be as elegant and graceful as the red billed tropicbird.
-They are not a very common sighting at Galapagos, but if you do manage to catch one in photo it can be one of your very best vacation snaps.
+In conclusion, few Galapagos birds can claim to be as elegant and graceful as the red-billed tropicbird.
+Although they are found in large numbers at the Galapagos islands, they are not one of the more commonly sighted birds here.
+Bird watchers should look along cliff ledges where they nest, or if really lucky you might photograph one in flight over the ocean - a shot that can easily be one of your very best vacation snaps.